wtegge2/cluster_in_notebook_instructions/README.md

    'GPU': 1.0}}]
 ```

+You should see the same Local Node IP listed as the "NodeManagerAddress" field in the printed message.

 **6**.
 Feel free to create new cells below and input any code you wish to run on the cluster.